Patbenmi/Yellow-Patch/readme.md

 # Yellow Patch - The Battle of Our Lawns

 ## Premise:
+The name of this application is Yellow Patch.
+I decided to create this after being presenting with perameters of a project that required a fully-operational interactive game.
+This project, the first major assignment in my course, was issued in order to display successful attainment of the necessary skills covered in Unit 1 - HTML, CSS & JavaScript.

-name of the game, why you're building, link to the live version
+Here is a link to the live version of this project -  -----------

 ## Prep Materials
 user stories, wireframes